-AND WHEREAS the members of the Indian Act Sechelt band, in a referendum held on March 15, 1986, approved of
+Whereas the members of the Indian Act Sechelt band, in a referendum held on March 15, 1986, approved of

-the enactment of legislation substantially as set out in this Act for the purpose of enabling the Sechelt Band to exercise self-government over its lands, and
+the enactment of legislation substantially as set out in the Sechelt Indian Band Self-Government Act, as it read on October 9, 1986, for the purpose of enabling the Sechelt Indian Band to exercise self-government over its lands, and

-the transfer by Her Majesty in right of Canada to the Sechelt Indian Band of fee simple title in all Sechelt reserve lands, recognizing that the Sechelt Indian Band would assume complete responsibility, in accordance with this Act, for the management, administration and control of all Sechelt lands;
+the transfer by Her Majesty in right of Canada to the Sechelt Indian Band of fee simple title in all Sechelt reserve lands, recognizing that the Sechelt Indian Band would assume complete responsibility, in accordance with the Sechelt Indian Band Self-Government Act, as it read on that date, for the management, administration and control of all Sechelt lands;

 NOW, THEREFORE, Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: